 Who We Are

 Voices Israel is the natural home for Israeli poets writing in English, and for those abroad who support our goals and share our enthusiasm for poetry.
-From our initial launch by four founders in 1971, we have grown to a membership of around 150 poets in Israel and many other countries.
+From our initial launch by four founders in 1971, we have grown to a membership of around 150 poets in Israel and several other countries.
 We are a fully-accredited and approved organization registered since 1993 with the Israel Organizations Authority.

 For fuller information: